 The lines you see are section lines or otherwise known as PLSS lines, and they are designed to only show at high zoom levels.
 The numbers you see such as T158n R098w S16 near the center of the section is the Township, Range and Section number.
 This can be used in conjunction with a PLAT book to determine ownership.
 The lines typically show as a purple line on a Garmin GPS.

-Yes, all TRAX products come with a money back guarantee.
-If your GPS is not compatible or if you don’t feel the provided map helps you while hunting and fishing, I will return your payment.
-Simply send me a proof of purchase and the map, and Kirsch’s Outdoor Products will refund your money.
+Yes, all TRAX products come with a 1-year money back guarantee.
+If your GPS is not compatible or if you don’t feel the provided map helps you with your outdoor adventure, Kirsch’s Outdoor Products will return your payment.
+Simply send a proof of purchase and the map, and Kirsch’s Outdoor Products will refund your money.

 Kirsch’s Outdoor Products continues to investigate other opportunities.
 If you have any questions about custom maps, contact us.